Ensembling Sparse Autoencoders: Related Work

 \textbf{Model ensembling.} Ensemble methods have been applied to leverage model variability for improving performance, especially in supervised learning.
-In bagging (bootstrap aggregating), predictions from models trained with bootstrapped data subsets are aggregated~\cite{breiman1996bagging, breiman2001random}.
-Boosting algorithms train successive models by focusing on the errors made in the previous iterations~\cite{chen2016xgboost, friedman2001greedy}.
-Stacking is an alternative framework that combines predictions from models with different architectures and inductive biases~\cite{wolpert1992stacked}.
-More recently, it has been shown that averaging weights of models can lead to improved accuracy without additional inference time~\cite{wortsman2022model, wortsman2022robust}.
-For unsupervised learning, ensemble methods have mostly been applied to form consensus for clustering and anomaly detection~\cite{aggarwal2013outlier, domeniconi2009weighted, fern2004solving, ghosh2011cluster, zimek2014ensembles}.
+In bagging (bootstrap aggregating), predictions from models trained with bootstrapped data subsets are aggregated~\citep{breiman1996bagging, breiman2001random}.
+Boosting algorithms train successive models by focusing on the errors made in the previous iterations~\citep{chen2016xgboost, friedman2001greedy}.
+Stacking is an alternative framework that combines predictions from models with different architectures and inductive biases~\citep{wolpert1992stacked}.
+More recently, it has been shown that averaging weights of models can lead to improved accuracy without additional inference time~\citep{wortsman2022model, wortsman2022robust}.
+For unsupervised learning, ensemble methods have mostly been applied to form consensus for clustering and anomaly detection~\citep{aggarwal2013outlier, domeniconi2009weighted, fern2004solving, ghosh2011cluster, zimek2014ensembles}.
 Motivated by the principle of ensembling, here we propose that SAEs can also be ensembled with respect to their outputs in the activation space.
-We show that ensembling SAE reconstructions corresponds to combining SAE features.
-Furthermore, we demonstrate that ensembling SAEs can lead to improved intrinsic performance and practical utility when applied to language models.
+We theoretically show that ensembling SAE reconstructions corresponds to combining SAE features.
+We also demonstrate that ensembling SAEs can lead to improved intrinsic performance and practical utility when applied to language models.

-Overall, our work makes the following contributions.
-(1) We propose ensembling SAEs as a framework to leverage the variability of SAEs and instantiate two specific approaches, naive bagging and boosting of SAEs, with theoretical justifications in relation to reconstruction performance.
-(2) We show that ensembling of the output SAE reconstructions is equivalent to ensembling the SAE features.
-(3) We empirically demonstrate that ensembling multiple SAEs (trained on language model activations), compared to training a single SAE, can lead to better performance in intrinsic metrics and downstream applications.
+Our work makes the following contributions.
+(1) We propose ensembling SAEs as a formal framework, showing that ensembling SAE reconstructions is equivalent to ensembling SAE features.
+(2) We instantiate two practical ensemble approaches, naive bagging and boosting, with theoretical justifications in relation to reconstruction performance.
+(3) We empirically demonstrate that ensembling multiple SAEs can improve performance in intrinsic metrics and downstream applications.